olivierlacan/keep-a-changelog/README.md

 # Keep a CHANGELOG

-## Logging is caring about your open source users.
+## It's good for open source projects &amp; their users.

 ### What's a CHANGELOG?
 A CHANGELOG is a file which contains a curated chronologically ordered